There are many teaching and tutoring jobs available online.

 What Equipment Do You Need?

-The equipment you need is quite basic a good internet connection, a computer with a webcam and a headset with microphone.
+The equipment you need is quite basic, a good internet connection, a computer with a webcam and a headset with a microphone.

 Online courses are usually delivered through a virtual classroom or Learning Management System (LMS).

-An LMS is capable of delivering different content formats, videos, audio, documents, interactive tests, slideshows…, and also can be used for live sessions.
+An LMS can deliver different content formats, videos, audio, documents, interactive tests, slideshows and can be used for live sessions.